-The Complainant is any person who files a report of conduct prohibited by the SVSH Policy or any person who has been the alleged subject of such conduct.
+The Complainant is any person alleged, in a report to the Title IX Officer, to have experienced Prohibited Conduct.
 There may be more than one Complainant.
 As used in this Interim Procedure, the term "Complainant" may refer to one or more Complainants.